 Some Israelis think I'm anti-Semitic.
 No, I'm pro-human, dedicated to helping those who suffer most.
 Israelis aren't the only people who are important in this equation.

 Life is not easy for Israelis either.
-No one will progress unless the people on both sides feel okay.
-By helping Palestinians, I indirectly help Israelis.
-But Palestinians are having a harder time.
+No one will progress unless people on both sides feel okay.
+By helping Palestinians, I indirectly help Israelis because Palestinians are having a harder time.
+No one is going to win this conflict.
+Everyone loses except military interests, arms suppliers and those who gain from conflict.

 Conflict is hard for everyone.
-Yet, in my observation, and strangely, Palestinian society is happier than Israeli society.
+Yet, in my observation, Palestinian society is happier than Israeli society.
 This says something about the illusion of military victory.

-Peace in the Middle East will come when the whole of the Middle East returns to its historic united condition, where different ethnic groups find mutually-assured security not through control of territory or of each other but by occupying different niches in a multi-ethnic, multicultural society, appreciating the role that others play in the social tapestry.
+Peace will come when the whole of the Middle East returns to its historic united condition, where different ethnic groups find mutually-assured security not through control of territory or of each other but by occupying different niches in a multi-ethnic, multicultural society, appreciating the role that others play in the social tapestry.

 NEXT: About Palestine